Lemon Law / Redhibition Demand Letter — Louisiana

 Dear Sir or Madam:

-- A new motor vehicle sold or registered in Louisiana
+- New motor vehicles sold or registered in Louisiana

 - Self-propelled vehicles primarily designed for transportation on public highways

-- Excludes: Motor homes, motorcycles, and commercial vehicles over 10,000 pounds GVWR
+- Excluded: Motor homes, motorcycles, and commercial vehicles over 10,000 pounds GVWR

-Same Nonconformity: The same nonconformity has been subject to repair four (4) or more times without success; OR
+☐ Repair Attempt Threshold: The same nonconformity was subject to repair four (4) or more times without being brought into conformance with the express warranty; OR

-Days Out of Service: The vehicle has been out of service by reason of repair for 30 or more calendar days (need not be consecutive).
+☐ Days Out of Service Threshold: The vehicle was out of service by reason of repair for thirty (30) or more calendar days (need not be consecutive).

 THIS LETTER CONSTITUTES THE REQUIRED WRITTEN NOTIFICATION.